portlandcodeschool/frontend-freelancer/week07/week07_plan.md

 ## Writing Sass
 **Concepts in this section**

 * Variables, nesting, and inheritence
 * .sass vs .scss
+* converting CSS to SASS
+* Compiling
-* compiling with your code editor
+* Structuring your project

 ##Interactive JavaScript/jQuery exercise